Client: Nebraska State Historical Society

 During the summer of 2010, Industry of the Ordinary set out to create a portrait of the State of Nebraska to be permanently installed in the rotunda of the Nebraska State Historical Society.
 At the heart of this endeavor was a series of road trips around the state to interview as broad a range of the citizenry as possible.
 Thousands of miles were driven, dozens of towns were visited and countless people contributed their thoughts.
 The question posed to all whom we encountered was simple: ‘what person, object or idea most represents Nebraska to you?’

-After several months of information collection, both through the afore-mentioned interviews and through the artists’ direct research, the process of distilling this data began.
+After several months of information collection, both through the aforementioned interviews and through the artists’ direct research, the process of distilling this data began.
 IOTO set themselves the task of reducing the material down to twelve discreet designs for the glass panels that surround the rotunda.

 As these decisions were made, the photographs that had been taken throughout our journeys provided the color choices for the information that would be presented, and single words were chosen to accompany each panel – these would be painted on the interior lip of the rotunda.
-Color-coding would act as an additional clue to the relationship of image, text and idea.
+Color-coding acts as an additional clue to the relationship of image, text and idea.

 The modernist architecture of the building that houses the Nebraska State Historical Society was the primary and overarching consideration in the formal organization of our installation.
 The piece was embedded into the existing structure, but we also worked with the staff of the Historical Society to reinstate the original lighting plan, in order to fully realize the intents of the architect, Ellery Davis.